openprovider/openprovider-whmcs-premiumDNS/README.md

 - Set up pricing on the pricing tab.
 Consult your Openprovider account to determine the cost price for provisioning premium DNS.

+- Under the **Module Settings** tab:

+1. Select **Openprovider PremiumDNS** as the **Module Name**.
+2. Select the **Server Group** that you created with the PremiumDNS server added.
-- Under the *module settings* tab, enter the credentials for the Openprovider account with which you’d like to provision premium DNS.
-Select your desired automation settings for provisioning this product.
+3. Enter the credentials for the Openprovider account you would like to use for provisioning PremiumDNS.
+4. Select your desired **Automation Settings** for provisioning this product.

 ![img](images/create_new_product_step3)